hiandersson/dream-rl-agents/Documentation/PPO.md

 In statistics, weighting factors is used to make a sample matching a population.
 For example, when sampling from a population we can use census data to understand that the balance between females and males should 51% and 49%.
 If a smaller sample from the population had a balance of 60% and 40% we need to add factor weights to the female and males so it becomes a reprasensitive set, matching the census data.

 In a similar way we will use reweighting factors that takes into account how under or over–represented each trajectory is under the new policy compared to the old one.
 In his way we can use old trajectories for computing averages for our new policy.

-Each single trajectory has a probability P(τ;θ) to be sampled.
+**We will use a reweighting trick here:** Each single trajectory has a probability P(τ;θ) to be sampled.
 The same trajectory can be sampled under the new policy with probability P(τ;θ′).
 If we were about to calculate the average of some quantity f(τ) we could generate trajectories from the new policy, compute f(τ) and average them out.
 This is mathematically the same as adding up all f(τ) weighted by a probability of sampling each trajectory under the new policy:

 ![ReweightingFactor](/Documentation/PPOFactor.png)